 This is probably something we’ve all experienced: as your washing machine enters the spin cycle, it begins to make a sound like a jet airliner barreling down a runway.
 Alarmed by the noise, you run into the laundry room to find the appliance vibrating violently.
 In fact, it even appears to be shuffling across the linoleum!
 Learn how to balance a washing machine and stop the appliance from vibrating and making noise.
+The process might involve checking and adjusting some washing machine parts to ensure everything is aligned and functioning properly.

 Balance a Washing Machine to Stop Vibration